notem/Rider-Bot/README.md

 + Automate the bot's setup
 + Allow the expiration time to be configured per server
 + Implement a ban command to ban players from joining a group
-+ (if necessary) Implement bot sharding
++ Use SQL as a backend for storing group entries
-+ (if necessary) Use SQL as backend for storing group entries
++ Open private voice / text channels for groups

 ### Dependencies